 Supported by a Generous Grant from the National Endowment for the Humanities

-The American Philological Association invites applications for a one-year Fellowship, tenable from July 2013 through June 2014, which will enable an American scholar to participate in the work of the Thesaurus Linguae Latinae Institute in Munich.
+The American Philological Association invites applications for a one-year Fellowship, tenable from July 2014 through June 2015, which will enable an American scholar to participate in the work of the Thesaurus Linguae Latinae Institute in Munich.
 Fellows at the TLL develop a broadened perspective of the range and complexity of the Latin language and culture from the classical period through the early Middle Ages, contribute signed articles to the Thesaurus, have the opportunity to participate in a collaborative international research project in a collegial environment, and work with senior scholars in the field of Latin lexicography.
 The Fellowship carries a stipend in the amount of $50,400, and is made possible in part by a grant from the National Endowment for the Humanities.
-Before leaving for Munich, fellows receive up to $1,850 to support training in Latin lexicography and (if necessary) German.
-Thanks to the Friends of George Goold Fund in the APA’s Endowment for Classics Research and Teaching, they may also request reimbursement of travel expenses for two trips to and from Munich during the fellowship year.
-The gifts to the Goold Fund were made in response to the Association's Gatekeeper to Gateway Campaign and were eligible for matching funds from a challenge grant the APA had received from the National Endowment for the Humanities.
+Before leaving for Munich, fellows receive up to $1,850 in additional funds to support training in Latin lexicography and (if necessary) German.
+Thanks to the Friends of George Goold Fund in the APA’s Endowment for Classics Research and Teaching, Fellows may also request reimbursement of travel expenses for two trips to and from Munich during the fellowship year.
 In certain instances the TLL Fellowship Committee may also authorize Goold Fund support for other research activities of a Fellow.
 The incumbent Fellow may re-apply for a second year, but all applications will be judged on an equal footing.

 If, for some reason, it is impossible to submit these materials electronically, please write to Dr. Blistein at the e-mail address above or call him at 215-898-4975 for alternative instructions.
-For additional information about the Fellowship, see the relevant section of the APA web site (http://apaclassics.org/index.php/research/fellowship/thesaurus_linguae_latinae/) or contact the Chairperson of the APA's TLL Fellowship Committee:
+Visit the Research and Publications Division's page on the TLL for more information, or contact the Chairperson of the APA's TLL Fellowship Committee:

 Professor Anthony Corbeill